HenryHengLUO/COVID19-cases-in-HK-universities/README.md

 ## contributive part: Acknowledgement and Awards
 ### Thanks
-/#The Hong Kong Government
+\#The Hong Kong Government
 \#The Hong Kong Polytechnic University
-The University of Hong Kong
+#The University of Hong Kong
-The Chinese University of Hong Kong
+#The Chinese University of Hong Kong
-The Hong Kong Baptist University
+#The Hong Kong Baptist University
-The City University of Hong Kong
+#The City University of Hong Kong

+### Awards
+Contributors welcome!
+- if you have more dataset
+- if you want to make it better

-### Thanks
+### Sponsor
+If you want to access to raw dataset, please contact me!